Denise's Journey

 My lung cancer is "stable."
 But wait ... there's more.

 My official diagnosis, received in August 2023, is Metastatic Adenocarcinoma Consistent With Lung Origin.
 It is also known as NSCLC: non-small cell lung cancer, Stage 4A, with exon 19 (DNA mutation).
 It is treatable but not curable.
 I've completed three chemo infusions and ten radiation treatments.
 That's why I'm ringing the bell and showing off my "completion" certificate.
 The cancer is considered "stable."
 However, in May 2025 I learned I have a secondary lung disease called mycobacterium avium.
 It, too, is treatable but not curable.
 I take a daily 3-antibiotic cocktail for that, starting in June 2025.
 I continue my daily oral chemo tablet, called Tagrisso, for the cancer, along with a handful of meds for blood pressure, chronic kidney disease and other issues.
 So far, my side effects are minimal and I continue to feel pretty good.
-For that, I give praise and honor to God, whom I trust with my life.
+For that, I give praise and honor to God, whom I trust with the plan for this journey.
 See what's new below; click on other pages for more.
 I tend to update after doctor visits and/or treatments.

-What's new: 6/3/25
+What's new: 8/20/25